 Yes, we have been serving international customers for over ten years.
-We offer competitively-priced delivery to over 70 countries worldwide, with transit times generally ranging from around 1-14 days depending on your location and service chosen.
+We offer competitively-priced delivery to 90 countries worldwide, with transit times generally ranging from around 1-14 days depending on your location and service chosen.
 Our delivery options include regular postal services as well as couriers.

 All shipping options, costs and estimated transit times are shown on the first page of the website checkout process so you can choose the service which best fits your needs.
 When we despatch your order, we will send you an email to let you know that it's on its way, along with tracking number if available.Top

 Do you actually have the product in stock?
 How accurate is your website stock information?

 Our website has a real-time data link to our order processing system, so stock data is always 100% up to date.
 If our website says we have 15 in stock, then that's how many we have!

 We operate our own warehouse and don't sub-contract order fulfilment or logistics to other companies.
 This way, we retain complete control over our inventory and can give you the best possible service.

 In addition, if we have stock on order from a manufacturer, our website will show how many are on order and when we expect them to arrive.Top

 What types of payment do you accept and what is your returns policy?